Efficient computation of higher order cumulant tensors: Conclusions

 \section{Conclusions}

 This paper provides a discussion on both the method and the algorithm for calculation of arbitrary order moment and cumulant tensors given multidimensional data.
-To this end, we introduce the recurrence relation between the $m$\textsuperscript{th} cumulant tensor and the $m$\textsuperscript{th} central moment tensor as well as cumulant tensors of the order of $2, \ldots, m-2$.
+To this end, we introduce the recurrence relation between the $d$\textsuperscript{th} cumulant tensor and the $d$\textsuperscript{th} central moment tensor as well as cumulant tensors of the order of $2, \ldots, d-2$.
 For purposes of efficient computation and storage of super-symmetric tensors, we use blocks to store and calculate only the pyramidal part of cumulant and moment tensors.
 Our algorithm is significantly faster than the existing algorithms.
-The theoretical speedup is given by the factor of $m!$, which makes the algorithm applicable in the analysis of large data sets.
-In practice we have achieved even higher acceleration for large data sets owing to implementation improvements.
+The theoretical speedup is given by the factor of $d!$, which makes the algorithm applicable in the analysis of large data sets.
 Another important aspect is that large data sets are required to approximate accurately high order statistics on account of their large approximation error.
 If the estimation error challenge is successfully tackled, high order multidimensional statistics such as high order moments or cumulants will be an important tool to analyse non-normally distributed data, where the mean vector and the covariance matrix contain little information about the data.
 There are many applications of such statistics, particularly involving signal analysis, financial data analysis, hyper-spectral data analysis or particle physics.